enigmaticlogic/ML_algorithms/ML_models/README.md

 ```

   ## How to Use
-  Once you have python and the proper libraries installed, simply download the ML_models folder, navigate to it via the command line, and use the following command, filling in the name of the program you wish to run:
+  Once you have python and the proper libraries installed, simply download the ML_models folder, navigate to it via the command line, and use the following command (filling in the name of the program you wish to run):

   ```
   python <program_file_name>